 The word Bourgeon is French for ‘bud’, as in ‘a bud on the limb of a tree.’
 Bourgeon’s mission, through our online publication and community initiatives, is twofold: to increase participation in the arts and to improve access to the arts.
 Bourgeon serves as a bridge-builder between contemporary artists and audiences.
 Read more about the magazine’s history here.

-Day Eight is grateful for past support provided by private and foundation donors in support of Bourgeon, including the D.C.
+Bourgeon is a project of the nonprofit Day Eight.
+If you like the publication, please visit the Day Eight website and make a donation.
+Past support has been provided by private and foundation donors including the National Endowment for the Arts, the D.C.
 Commission on the Arts and Humanities, and the Humanities Council of Greater Washington.

 Serena M. Agusto-Cox, a Suffolk University graduate, writes more vigorously than she did in her college poetry seminars.
 Her day job continues to feed the starving artist, and her poems can be read in Beginnings Magazine, LYNX, Muse Apprentice Guild, The Harrow, Poems Niederngasse, Avocet, Pedestal Magazine, and Mothers Always Write, among others.
 An essay also appears in H.L.
 Hix’s Made Priceless and at Modern Creative Life, as does a Q&A on book marketing through blogs in Midge Raymond’s Everyday Book Marketing.
 She also runs the book review blog, Savvy Verse & Wit, and is the founder of Poetic Book Tours.